People

 Is bereavement a public health crisis in the U.S.?
 This advocate thinks so.

 Joyal Mulheron is on a mission to get federal action on bereavement in response to what she calls “an invisible public health crisis.”
 Her ten-year-old nonprofit, Evermore, advocates for gathering data related to bereavement and establishing a national center for its study.
 Its website is a repository for information about how to discuss the death of loved ones in different contexts, facts and figures about how such losses affect mortality and health, and scores of conversations with people who’ve lost loved ones.
-She’s been featured on PBS Newshour and testified before Congress.
+She’s been featured on PBS Newshour and submitted testimony to Congress.

 Mulheron’s advocacy comes from her own experiences after losing an infant daughter and, later, her father.
 She came to believe that in the United States, families and communities are losing the capacity to give bereaved people the support they need.
 She sees the driving factors as smartphone fixation and the monetization of death, especially through digital innovations like AI-based grief therapy apps.
 Besides worrying that such apps might widely share sensitive personal data, Mulheron is concerned that “you don’t talk to a counselor—you talk to your phone.
 I don’t think we should be going down a path where we have less human connection.”
 Mulheron spoke with Bill Donahue for Harvard Public Health.